 By Huseyn Abubakar Mbar

 Bauchi, Nov.
-16, 2020 Bauchi State is to benefit from the World Bank N95 billion Livestock Production and Resilience Support Project.
+16, 2020 Sixteen states Government is set to benefit from the World Bank N95 billion Livestock Production and Resilience Support Project.

 A statement by the State Communication Officer of the Project, Abdul Mohammed indicated that the project would be executed in collaboration with the Federal Government.